RevealBi/Documentation/docs/user/filters-date-range.md

 # Date Range Dashboard Filter

-Analytics supports enabling a range of dates as dashboard filters to bind your data to.
+Reveal supports enabling a range of dates as dashboard filters to bind your data to.
 This enables time-based analysis scenarios, changing one date range and filtering the whole dashboard.
 In order to enable the date range in the dashboard filters section, you will need to select the